The responsible administrator for this section is the Office of Community Standards. The Office of Student Affairs has approval authority.

 4.0.
 Introduction

-Given the academic, and social pressures inherent in college life, many students seek relief from stress through use of alcohol or other drugs (AOD).
-The abuse of AOD undermines the academic mission of the College, and it is often illegal.
-The use of illegal drugs and alcohol abuse correlates with a host of problems on campus, such as lowered academic accomplishment, sexual violence and vandalism.
-The College considers the abuse of AOD a public health problem and works to reduce AOD abuse among students.
+Given the academic, and social pressures inherent in college life, some students seek relief from stress through use of alcohol or other drugs (AOD).
+The misuse of AOD undermines the academic mission of the College, and it is often illegal.
+The use of illegal drugs and alcohol misuse correlates with a host of problems on campus, such as lowered academic accomplishment, sexual violence, and vandalism.
+The College considers the misuse of AOD a public health problem and works to reduce AOD misuse among students.
+The College further recognizes that alcoholism and drug addiction are illnesses that are not easily resolvable by personal effort and may require professional assistance and/or treatment.

-Amherst College provides education and counseling programs to improve students’ understanding of the risks associated with drug and alcohol abuse.
-Those students concerned about their own substance use or worried about a friend can seek assistance with complete confidentiality at Health Services, the Counseling Center, or Health Education.
+Amherst College provides education and counseling programs to improve students’ understanding of the risks associated with substance use.
+Those students concerned about their own substance use or who are worried about a friend can seek assistance with complete confidentiality at Health Services, the Center for Counseling & Mental Health, Religious and Spiritual Life, the Confidential Resource Provider, or Health Education.

 The College understands that students make their own choices about AOD.
 However, the College will not ignore violations of state or federal law or the Amherst College regulations elaborated in this policy.
-When a student violates the policy on AOD or the law, a member of the Office of Student Affairs meets with the student to discuss the student’s behavior, College policy, and expectations and to determine appropriate sanctions.
-The Office of Student Affairs may communicate with other College officials as appropriate regarding a student’s violation.
+When a student violates the policy on AOD or the law, a member of Student Affairs meets with the student to discuss the situation, College policies, and how to collaboratively move forward.
+Student Affairs may communicate with other College officials as appropriate regarding a student’s violation.

 Students are reminded that Massachusetts law prohibits the purchase or consumption of alcoholic beverages by those under the age of 21.
-The purchase, sale, or consumption of many drugs is also prohibited by law, and violation can result in prison sentence.
+The purchase, sale, or consumption of many drugs is also prohibited by law, and violations can result in prison sentences.

 Any student under the influence of intoxicants or drugs is fully responsible for their acts.
 All provisions of the Student Code of Conduct, including the full range of possible sanctions, will be applicable in these cases.
 A plea of mitigating circumstances due to the consumption of alcohol or drugs will not be accepted in disciplinary hearings.

 The following policy outlines AOD violations of Massachusetts law and Amherst College policy and summarizes the range of possible sanctions for such violations.
-The College generally interprets more than three violations of the policy on AOD as indication that the student is unwilling to abide by College regulations.
-Violations of the policy on AOD result in sanctions such as exclusion from participation in educational programs, fines and parental notification, and may include denial of campus residence or a Housing Selection consequence.
-In some instances, violations may result in suspension or referral to the Community Standards Review Board for adjudication.
+Violations of the AOD policy result in sanctions such as exclusion from higher-risk activities involving alcohol and parental notification, and may include denial of campus residence or a Housing Selection Process consequence.
+In some instances, violations may result in temporary suspension or referral to the Community Standards Review Board for adjudication.

 4.1.
 AOD Under Massachusetts Law